 Twist the gain knob fully counter-clockwise and the drive section is completely bypassed; you have a powerful clean boost on tap.

-Twist the gain knob fully clockwise and you have the ultimate high gain predator at your feet.
+Twist the gain knob fully clockwise and you have the ultimate medium gain predator at your feet.

-Thresher features an active Baxandall volume boost (level knob) on the tail end of the signal chain, equipping you with just the right amount of volume control to drive your amp or other effects with ease.
+Thresher also features an active Baxandall volume boost (level knob) on the tail end of the signal chain, equipping you with just the right amount of volume control and touch sensitivity to drive your amp or other effects with ease.

 Our compact enclosure features top mounted jacks that displace as much horizontal board space as a mini-pedal equipped with side jacks.